FelipeAlves99/CRUD_Java_Web/README.md

  - Reset the SQL Serve Express Services.
 Open the windows services and find it

 3. Finally the script!

 For this example, we will make a CRUD of a car.
-So create a new SQL query and put this script:
+So create a new SQL query and put this script

     create database ALPOO
     go